woocommerce/woocommerce/readme.txt

 == Changelog ==

-= 5.4.0 RC 2021-05-24 =
+= 5.4.0 2021-06-08 =

 **WooCommerce**

-* Tweak - Updates the date_query usage in the CRUD controller to be consistent, generating an array of queries. #29909
-* Dev - Refactored Tracker to use direct DB calls instead of CRUD. #29877
+* Localization - Added Venezuelan states. #29477
 * Add - Feature WooCommerce Payments in the extensions store for stores in the US, Canada, UK, Ireland, Australia and New Zealand. #29843
 * Add - Product attributes lookup table and debug tools to manually fill or delete it. #29778
-* Fix - Bulk edit on external products causes an error when changing the Backorders setting. #29766
-* Fix - wc_get_low_stock_amount was returning a string, not an integer, for products not having an explicit low stock value set. #29721
+* Add - dates_are_gmt parameters in REST API to searched posts using the post_date_gmt column.
+* Add - labels and searching terms in WooCommerce Navigation link block variations. #29772
 * Enhancement - Improved accessibility of the country and state address fields. #29706
+* Tweak - Updates the date_query usage in the CRUD controller to be consistent, generating an array of queries. #29909
 * Tweak - Search all extension categories instead of just searching the selected category. #29694
-* Fix - Products left without default category assignment when all categories are deleted. #29681
 * Tweak - Use WC Admin's native notice nonce generation. #29637
 * Tweak - Change email settings help text to include troubleshooting steps. #29599
-* Localization - Added Venezuelan states. #29477
+* Fix - Bulk edit on external products causes an error when changing the Backorders setting. #29766
+* Fix - wc_get_low_stock_amount was returning a string, not an integer, for products not having an explicit low stock value set. #29721
+* Fix - Products left without default category assignment when all categories are deleted. #29681
 * Fix - Removed rounding at several places to better support precision when prices are entered more than 2dp. #29318
 * Fix - Migrate deprecated jQuery 3 functions. #29044
-* Add - dates_are_gmt parameters in REST API to searched posts using the post_date_gmt column.
-* Add - labels and searching terms in WooCommerce Navigation link block variations. #29772
+* Dev - Refactored Tracker to use direct DB calls instead of CRUD. #29877
-* dev: Introduce an option for assignment of variations for Remote Inbox Notification A/B testing
+* Dev - Introduce an option for assignment of variations for Remote Inbox Notification A/B testing. #29894

-**WooCommerce Admin - 2.3.0**
+**WooCommerce Admin - 2.3.0 & 2.3.1**

 * Add - Add plugin installer to allow installation of plugins via URL #6805
 * Add - Optional children prop to SummaryNumber component #6748